sleepingkit/myblog/_posts/2020-05-04-jekyll-setup.markdown

 3. Go to the project root on your local computer
 > $ git init
 > $ git add remote origin `your_git_repo.git`
 4. Remove the `.gitignore` file
+5. Change the _config.yml file which is under your project root
+> baseurl: "/myblog" # the subpath of your site, e.g. /blog
+> url: "https://sleepingkit.github.io"</code> # the base hostname & protocol for your site, e.g. http://example.com
-5. Push all the things to your repository
+6. Push all the things to your repository
-6. Go to the setting of your `GitHub` repo
+7. Go to the setting of your `GitHub` repo
 ![github_setting](https://sleepingkit.github.io/myblog/assets/github_setting.png)
 7. Change the source of `GitHub` Pages to master branch
 ![github_pages](https://sleepingkit.github.io/myblog/assets/github_pages.png)